Or Tshuva

 About

-Or is passionate about institutional rethinking and works with artists and organisations to facilitate meaningful public engagement and reimagine organisational practices.
+Or is passionate about organisational rethinking and works with artists and organisations to facilitate meaningful public engagement and reimagine institutional practices.
 Her work is often site and context-specific and responds to a certain need or question raised by the community or place itself.
 She specialises in developing new commissions and research-based projects spanning new media, installation, and performance.
 Her writings and curatorial projects have previously dealt with activism, memory, commemoration, global histories, decolonial practices, feminism, institutional critique and globalisation.

 In 2017, she co-authored (together with Danielle Heiblum) the book 'Altering Narratives: Essential Political Practices in Visual Culture', which won a Lottery Fund research grant for new publications in visual culture.